0xFableOrg/0xFable/docs/architecture.md

 gameplay](https://www.youtube.com/watch?v=hUi0eFuTi-g), so you can get a feel for it.

-In all these games, two players face off, each coming to the game with their own deck of cards that they have constructed (or selected) in advance.
+In all these games, two players face off, each coming to the game with their own deck of cards that they have constructed in advance (or selected in case they use a premade deck).
 They draw cards from their decks into their hands (that the opponent can't see), and play cards from their hands into play (or "into the battlefield").
 Typically, some of these cards are creatures which can attack the opponent's creature or the opponent's health points directly.
 It's common for players to have health points, and for them to lose when their health points reach 0.

 ## Gameplay